pkp/sword/README.md

 ### General Settings
 - After successful installation, you  have to **enable** the plugin in both generic and import export plugin section.
-- A new tab, **Sword Settings** will be available next to Website Settigns -> plugins
+- A new tab, **Sword Settings** will be available next to Website Settings -> plugins
 - After clicking the tab, ad a new Peposit point using the **Create Deposit Point**
 - Add your Service Provider Information there.
   -   Name: Customized name